wizonesolutions/todoist-sorter/README.md

 `#project# instead of ##project?`
 - Case-insensitive project name matching.
 - Maybe label tasks that are moved by this app (for premium users)?
+- Compile a list of which projects items will be moved to and submit the whole thing to `moveItems` instead of calling it every time.

 ## Author